 During the Winter months we sometimes have one or two local Saturday walks, where members come in their own cars.
 At the end of this season they are in November, January and February.

 For those especially interested in Natural History the mid-week outings (own transport) from May through to October concentrate more on this with visits to Nature Reserves for Flowers, Dragonflies, Birds and Butterflies.
-It may help your enjoyment if you provide yourself with a set of Field Guides on Flowers, Birds, Fungi and Butterflies.
+It may help your enjoyment if you provide yourself with a pair of binoculars and maybe a set of Field Guides or books on Flowers, Birds, Fungi or Butterflies.

-Lectures are held monthly on the 2nd Wednesday evening of the month from September until March with an evening in December devoted to a Jacobs Join, when members are encouraged to bring along images they have taken through the year.
+Presentations are held monthly on the 2nd Wednesday evening of the month from September until March at Forest Gate Baptist Church Hall, off Whitegate Drive, Blackpool FY3 9AW, with an evening in December devoted to a Jacobs Join, when members are encouraged to bring along images they have taken through the year.
+Click here to see a map (opens in a new window)

-Some Members are more dedicated than others.
-Many have memberships with other organisations such as RSPB, Lancashire/Cumbria Wildlife Trusts, Wild Flower Society, Alpine Garden Society, Fylde Bird Club, The Wildfowl and Wetlands Trust, Butterfly Conservation and the British Dragonfly Society.
+Some members are more dedicated to Naturalism than others.
+Many have memberships with other organisations such as RSPB, Lancashire Wildlife Trust/Cumbria Wildlife Trust, Wild Flower Society, Alpine Garden Society, Fylde Bird Club, The Wildfowl and Wetlands Trust, Butterfly Conservation and the British Dragonfly Society.

 If you would like to try a walk or want more details,